andreadaru/ELF_AnalyserAndPlot/README.md

 __example:__ "name you prefer"-"number"_elf.out

+#### *Features:*

+ - Extract geometry of atoms and basins from the out-files generated;
+ - Extract values for each basin;
+ - Create association between basin/s and atom/s;
+ - Divide in different files the interactions between atoms and values in each point;
+ - Clean useless interaction (the ones that don't suffer variations);
+ - Plot with lines the values in a graph, giving different options about the elboration.

 #### *Ideas and future improvements in the subsequent versions:*

  - Possibility to set the cutoff-value for the distance atom-basin (now 1A default) and a checker for bad values;